Tommyhuy1705/Deep_Learning-Based_Signature_Forgery_Detection_for_Personal_Identity_Authentication/README.md

 # Deep Learning-Based_Signature Forgery Detection for Personal Identity Authentication
 ## Introduction

-Handwritten signature remains one of the most widely used biometric modalities for identity verification in various real-world applications, particularly in secure domains such as banking, legal document authentication, and personal identification.
-However, signature forgery both skilled and unskilled poses a significant threat to the reliability of such systems.
-Traditional approaches often struggle to generalize well across diverse writing styles and varying levels of forgery.
+Handwritten signatures continue to serve as a widely accepted form of identity verification across domains such as banking, legal documentation, and governmental services.
+However, the increasing sophistication of forgery techniques presents serious challenges to the reliability of traditional verification systems, which are often rule-based or reliant on handcrafted features.
-This project explores deep learning-based approaches to address the problem of offline signature verification and forgery detection.
-Specifically, we investigate and compare three powerful models:

-- Siamese Network + Contrastive Loss + ResNet34: A pairwise metric learning model that learns to distinguish genuine and forged signatures by minimizing the distance between similar pairs and maximizing it for dissimilar ones.
+To address these limitations, this project presents a deep learning-based framework for offline signature forgery detection, leveraging a Triplet Siamese Similarity Network (tSSN) trained with triplet loss.
+The proposed system integrates three key components:

+YOLOv10 for efficient signature localization from scanned document images.

+ResNet-34 as the feature extractor to generate robust, high-dimensional embeddings of signature images.

-- Triplet Network + Triplet Loss + ResNet34: A relative distance learning framework that pushes genuine signature pairs closer while pushing forgeries further apart using anchor-positive-negative triplets.
+Triplet Network with Triplet Loss to learn a discriminative embedding space that enforces minimal distance between genuine signature pairs and maximal distance from forgeries.

-All models are trained and tested on public benchmark datasets, and their performance is compared based on verification accuracy, forgery detection rate, generalization to unseen users, and embedding visualization.

-The goal of this research is to develop robust, scalable, and intelligent verification systems that can be reliably deployed in real-world identity authentication workflows, minimizing the risk of signature-based fraud.
----
+A novel contribution of this work is the integration of multiple distance metrics—including Euclidean, Cosine, Manhattan, and a learnable distance function—to investigate how similarity definitions affect verification performance.
+Experimental results show that using Euclidean distance with a margin of 0.6 achieves the highest accuracy of 95.6439% on the CEDAR dataset, significantly outperforming previous benchmarks.

+The system is trained using balanced batch sampling, enabling dynamic construction of hard and semi-hard triplets during training and improving model generalization across diverse handwriting styles.
+Evaluation metrics include accuracy, precision, recall, ROC-AUC, FAR, FRR, and EER.

+This project offers a scalable, accurate, and generalizable solution for signature-based identity authentication, with direct applicability in high-security environments such as banking, finance, and legal processes.

 ## **Features**
 ___